reynhout/chrx/README.md

 1. Configure your Wi-Fi network, if necessary
 1. Switch to Virtual Terminal (VT) 2 by pressing `CTRL+ALT+F2(top row right arrow)`
 1. Log in as user `chronos` (no password) to enter `chronos@localhost` shell
+1. Update firmware, if necessary (*required* for Bay Trail models, *recommended* for Broadwell models, *optional* for Haswell models -- see [chromebooks](#chromebooks))
 1. Run **chrx**: `curl -Os https://chrx.org/go && sh go` (see [options](#options))
 1. Follow on-screen instructions to prepare your Chromebook for installation
-1. Reboot, then repeat steps 2-7 to install and configure your new system
+1. Reboot, then repeat steps 2-5 and 7 to install and configure your new system

 <a name="options"></a>